nzaker/ATOMAP/doc/making_nice_figures.rst

 The saved results can then be loaded into the script that is making nice figures.
 The below code block will create this figure.
-PS: the scalebar is added to the image to show the functionality, but the fantasite image is not calibrated.

 .. image:: images/Atom_lattice.png

 .. literalinclude:: images/plot_for_pub.py